Frequently Asked Questions

-  You're probably familiar with the idea of investing in the public markets, for example in companies listed on the Toronto Stock Exchange.
-We're doing something a bit different here at SVX.
-We're offering you opportunities in the "exempt market", or a section of the capital markets that aren't available on public exchanges like the TSX, New York Stock Exchange, and the NASDAQ.
-The financial products on SVX are in emerging companies and funds who are hoping to grow quickly, and we want you to get in early.
+You're probably familiar with the idea of investing in the public markets (e.g. in companies listed on the Toronto Stock Exchange).
+Here at SVX, we are doing something a bit different.
+We are offering you opportunities in the "exempt market", or a section of the capital markets that aren't available on public exchanges like the TSX, New York Stock Exchange, and the NASDAQ.
+The financial products on SVX are emerging companies and funds who are hoping to grow quickly, and we want you to get in early.

 In the exempt market, you need to be registered with the financial regulators to offer these types of products.
-That's why we're registered as an Exempt Market Dealer (EMD) with the Ontario Securities Commissions (OSC).
-As an EMD, we offer a variety of options to investors looking for private market deals, from equity crowdfunding to private placements for accredited investors.
+That is why we are registered as an Exempt Market Dealer (EMD) with the Ontario Securities Commissions (OSC).
+As an EMD, we offer a variety of options to investors looking for private market deals, from equity crowdfunding to private placements, for accredited investors.
 And because we're a registered EMD, that means the Ontario Securities Commission oversees us and we report to them regularly.

 But wait - EMD?
 OSC?
 What are all these acronyms?

 We know all these words can get confusing!
 Don't worry, we're here to help.
 We're happy to answer any of your questions about the private financial markets.
 Shoot us an email at email@example.com to get in touch.